FAQs

 What qualifies you to be a Justice of the Peace?

 I bring over 25 years of courtroom and public service experience.
-I’ve served as both a JP and municipal court clerk, launched and managed the countywide Youth Diversion Program, and worked as a CID case manager.
+I’ve served as both a JP and municipal court clerk, launched and manage the comprehensive Youth Diversion Program, and worked as a CID case manager.
 I also collaborate regularly with juvenile probation, CPS, Andrews Center, and school districts to support youth and families.
+I’ve written grants, authored countywide policies and procedures, trained partners, and managed data-driven results - all skills directly relevant to running an efficient, compliant JP court.
 I understand how justice should work and how to make it work better.

 How will your approach be different?